adrienstankovic/STANKOVIC_Adrien_TP5_ST2TRD/README.md

 For the part 3 and 4, I use inheritance in order to have methods for the specific items.

 The commit named "initial commit Part 2" corresponds to the commit we had to do after Part 2 and before Part 3.

+The tests for each update methods (updateQuality and new_updateQuality) cover 100% of the code.